The truth about naming your new lawn care company?

 Will Joe’s Lawn & Landscape Company stick in your ideal client’s mind?

-This could be called part two in considering your audience.
+This could be called part 2 in considering your audience.
 You want a company name that’s simple and memorable.
 It should roll off the tongue.

 For example, “Main Street Mowing,” is easy to say and easy to remember.